lliu006/W26_STAT293_FinalProject/README.md

 $h_i(t) = h_0(t) \text{exp}(\gamma^\top \textbf{X}_i + \alpha_1 m_i(t) + \alpha_2 m_i'(t))$.

 Clinically, two patients with the same LVMI value may have different prognoses if one is improving while the other is worsening.
-Incorporating the slope parameter allowed us to assess whether dynamic LVMI progression carries additional prognostic information beyond the current value.
+Incorporating the slope parameter allows assessment of whether dynamic LVMI progression carries additional prognostic information beyond the current level.
 This extension is supported in the dynamic prediction literature, where current-value and slope association structures are commonly used to capture different biological mechanisms linking longitudinal biomarkers to survival outcomes.

 ### Model assumptions and sensitivity analysis